Chesapeake and Ohio 2716: Southern excursion service and second retirement

 In early 1980, No. 2716 was leased by the Southern Railway (SOU) to pull the longer and heavier passenger trains for their ever popular steam excursion program, serving as a replacement for Texas and Pacific 610 and Canadian Pacific 2839.
 The SOU sent No. 2716 to their steam locomotive workshop in Irondale, Alabama, where Master Mechanic Bill Purdie significantly altered the locomotive's appearance to appear as if the SOU had purchased a 2-8-4 type from new.
 No. 2716 was painted black with gold pinstriping, while the front smokebox plate was painted in a lighter graphite color.
 The headlight was moved from its pilot to the center of its smokebox door, decorated with brass candlesticks, and a brass eagle ornament.
 Additionally, the locomotive had its bell swinging from the top of its smokebox and carried the round "SR" emblems on its air compressor shields.

-After operating on a test run on October 10 and 11, 1981, No. 2716 pulled its first SOU excursions on October 17 and 18, running a round-trip from Chattanooga, Tennessee to Rockwood, Tennessee.
-In November 1981, No. 2716 pulled excursion trains in Alabama and Georgia.
-In April 1982, the locomotive resumed its excursion duties, pulling trains through North Carolina, South Carolina, Tennessee, and Virginia.
-But three months later, a very inexperienced fireman damaged the locomotive's firebox, resulting No. 2716 to be taken out of excursion service for repairs and Nickel Plate Road No. 765, another 2-8-4, based in Indiana, was called into service as a replacement.
+After operating on a test run on October 10-11, 1981, No. 2716 pulled its first SOU excursions on October 17, 18, 24 and 25, running the Tennessee Valley Railroad Museum's (TVRM) 13th annual Autumnn Leaf Special from Chattanooga, Tennessee to Emory Gap, Tennessee, where the diesels would take over for the trip up to Crossville, Tennessee on former Tennessee Central (TC) rails.
+On the last day of October and the rest of November that year, No. 2716 pulled round-trip excursions out of Atlanta, Georgia and Birmingham, Alabama to Toccoa, Georgia and Opelika, Alabama, respectively.
+In April 1982, No. 2716 resumed its excursion duties, pulling trains through North Carolina, South Carolina, Tennessee, and Virginia.
+But in August 1982, a very inexperienced fireman damaged the locomotive's firebox, resulting No. 2716 to be taken out of excursion service for repairs, and Nickel Plate Road No. 765, another 2-8-4, based in Indiana, was briefly borrowed to fill in.

-Following the merger between the Southern and the Norfolk and Western (N&W) railways to form the new Norfolk Southern Railway, No. 2716 was retired in favor of N&W No. 611 in 1982, along with N&W No. 1218 later on in 1987, serving as the main motive power for the steam program.
-It was put into storage at the Irondale workshop in 1985, after attempts to weld cracks in the firebox failed.
+Following the merger between the Southern and the Norfolk and Western (N&W) railways to form the new Norfolk Southern Railway, ex-N&W No. 611 entered service and began serving as the main motive power for the steam program, followed by ex-N&W No. 1218 in 1987.
+In 1985, No. 2716 was retired from the program and left in storage at the Irondale workshop, after attempts to weld cracks in the firebox failed.